A vanishing result for a Casson-type instanton invariant: Introduction

 In a recent work of Andrei Teleman \cite{T} low energy instanton moduli spaces defined over smooth, closed, oriented, negative definite four-manifolds $X$ appeared.
 All these moduli spaces are compact and do not contain reducibles.
 Among these are certain `Casson-type' moduli spaces defined for manifolds with $b_2(X) \equiv 0 \ (\text{\em mod} \ 4)$.
 If in addition $b_1(X) = 1$ the expected dimension of the moduli space is zero, and a `Casson-type' invariant can be defined by an algebraic count of the elements in the moduli space, provided the latter is regular.
 This type of invariant has been suggested by Teleman, although an explicit definition of the invariant is missing in \cite{T}.

-Andrew Lobb and the author have shown that non-emptiness of the Casson-type moduli space also gives an obstruction to certain connected sum decompositions of the four-manifold, ruling out natural appearing candidates for a non-empty moduli space.
+Andrew Lobb and the author have shown that non-emptiness of the Casson-type moduli space also gives an obstruction to certain connected sum decompositions of the four-manifold, ruling out natural appearing candidates for a non-empty moduli space \cite{LZ}.
 We also have studied a method to obtain manifolds with non-empty Casson-type moduli space by surgery on regular neighbourhoods of two-knots in $4 \overline{\mathbb{CP}^2}$ with trivial normal bundle.
 We are confident that this method will eventually yield non-empty moduli spaces \cite{LZ}, at least for manifolds with boundary.

-Similar moduli spaces and Casson-type invariants have been defined by Ruberman and Saveliev for $\Z[\Z]$-homology Hopf surfaces, going back to work of Furuta and Ohta \cite{FO}, and for $\Z[\Z]$-homology 4-tori \cite{RS}.
+Similar moduli spaces and Casson-type invariants have been defined by Ruberman and Saveliev for $\Z[\Z]$-homology Hopf surfaces \cite{RS}, going back to work of Furuta and Ohta \cite{FO}, and for $\Z[\Z]$-homology 4-tori \cite{RS2}.
+The first of these is also related in a non-trivial way to Seiberg-Witten theory \cite{MRS} by work of Mrowka, Ruberman and Saveliev.
 In particular, these invariants are in general non-vanishing.
 Non-vanishing results were also expected for the Casson-type invariants considered here.
 However, the author was informed in June 2008 by Andrei Teleman that in the perspective of the `cobordism program' for proving Witten's conjecture he conjectured the invariant to vanish.
 He expected that this could be proved using the formalism of `virtual fundamental classes'.
 The author, however, saw the possibility of proving this with a genuine cobordism provided one uses suitable (holonomy) perturbations.
-Even though the idea is heuristically easily described it actually requires some technical amount of work.
-In particular, the machinery developped by Feehan and Leness \cite{FL2,FL3,FL,FL_general}, and the results by Teleman \cite{T3} and Okonek-Teleman \cite{OT} do not apply to the case required for our situation, at least not directly. \\
+Even though the idea is heuristically easily described making it precise requires a lot of technical work.
+In particular, the machinery developed by Feehan and Leness \cite{FL2,FL3,FL,FL_general}, and the results by Teleman \cite{T3} and Okonek-Teleman \cite{OT} do not apply to the case required for our situation, at least not directly. \\